sentrysoftware/vscode-psl-lang/README.md

 ## Release Notes

+### 1.2.0

+* Fixed bug with function definition embedded in strings
+* Added highlighting of function calls
+* Added highlighting of constants (in all caps)

 ### 1.1.0

-- Added list of functions to the Outline pane
+* Added list of functions to the Outline pane
-- Improved overall packaging
+* Improved overall packaging

 ### 1.0.0